-8.1 The proposal with the Development Plan with the exception that there flats being proposed and that 15 number of garden grounds fall short of the minimum requirements in relation to Policy 9.
-It is also contrary to Policies 24 and 27 as it is unable to meet the sequential tests required by these.

-8.2 There are material considerations that would justify the approval of planning permission.
+- 8.1 It is concluded from the foregoing that the proposal complies with the requirements of the Dundee Local Plan with the exception of Policy 9 in relation to 12 properties that are unable to provide the minimum garden ground required and that a small number of flats are proposed and Policies 24 and 27 in relation to the sequential test. - 8.2 There are material considerations that would justify the approval of planning permission.
 Therefore, it is recommended that planning permission be granted subject to conditions.